All Episodes

 She's really outdoing herself.

-She told C SPAN a couple of days ago that a loss for the Democrat candidate in Wisconsin wouldn't have any implications for other races.
+She told C-SPAN a couple of days ago that a loss for the Democrat candidate in Wisconsin wouldn't have any implications for other races.

 No.

-Even the presidential race.
+Even the presidential race, it doesn't mean anything.

-Folks, they they put everything they had.
+Folks, they put everything they had.

 This was the union's last stand.